meowwan/The_WinForms_of_Isaac/README.md

 ## 📖 About the Project
 This is one of the projects I made while studying for my Programming degree.
 It involved creating an object that bounces off the screen's edges and changes its direction accordingly.

+This project is merely a school prototype and does not attempt (nor succeed) in replicating the original game's gameplay, visuals, or audio quality.
+Its purpose is solely to demonstrate that a fairly simple game can be created using technology not specifically designed for gaming, such as WinForms.

 >[!IMPORTANT]
 >All the sprites of the game are made from scratch, based on the original game's textures.
 >